 5. Your Blood or Urine Test Results are Unreliable

-If you took a blood or urine test, there are a number of ways that your defense attorney may be able to challenge your test results.
+If you took a blood or urine test, there are several ways that your defense attorney may be able to challenge your test results.
 One option is to show that the arresting officer failed to inform you of your rights under South Carolina’s implied consent law.
 Other possible options include:

 - Demonstrating that the test was administered improperly;